30 Oct The anti-social side of grief…

 Maybe it’s just hard being with people experiencing feelings that no longer seem to exist for us.

 I tried to explain – but it’s almost impossible to talk about something so personal.
-It makes me seem needy and quite frankly – a bit weird.
+It makes me feel needy, vulnerable and quite frankly – a bit weird.

 People say that grief is lonely and I guess that’s because we have to face it alone.
 No one else can truly feel what we feel or understand anxieties that are sometimes off the scale.